-The entrance to the Sun Temple had a double, magnificent wooden door, which had a security system with stone rings on its interior surface.
-On the door’s lintel must have hung and tied two stakes inside the small boxes carved in the internal jambs.
+The entrance to the Sun Temple had a double, magnificent wooden door with a security system with stone rings on its interior surface.
+The door’s lintel must have hung and tied two stakes inside the small boxes carved in the internal jambs.

-Both windows have the false ribbon carved out of the face, supporting the elements that make solar observations and measurements easy.
-In the center of the temple, an altar of carved stone helped carry out the various ceremonies that honor the Sun.
+Both windows have a false ribbon carved out of the face, supporting the elements that make solar observations and measurements easy.
+An altar of cut stone in the center of the temple helped carry out the various ceremonies that honor the Sun.
 This is what executed the animal sacrifices to analyze their hearts, lungs, and viscera so that the priests could predict the future.
-Also, here the Inca had to drink the chicha along with his father, the Sun.
+Also, the Inca had to drink the chicha with their father, the Sun.
 The back wall has a window with small carved holes known as the Window of the Serpent (a name given by Bingham).